Which is the best operating system for MySQL 8.0 Enterprise loads? We make the case for considering Oracle Autonomous Linux.

 But there's usually some level of criteria for picking out an OS, especially as the size and value of your business data increase.
 As system uptime becomes a critical concern, access to updates and maintenance tools dedicated to minimizing any downtime becomes essential - one of the reasons people increasingly turn to the cloud for managed infrastructure.

-Oracle Linux takes the best features of Red Hat Linux, integrates it with features lifted from Solaris, hardens the kernel, and offers first-class enterprise features to the operating system to keep your systems running.
+Oracle Autonomous Linux takes the best features of Red Hat Linux, integrates it with features lifted from Solaris, hardens the kernel, and offers first-class enterprise features to the operating system to keep MySQL servers running.
 It's free to use, download and distribute, as is access to Oracle's yum server for updates.
 Looking for a VM?
-Oracle Linux VMs are available too.
+Oracle Autonomous Linux VMs are available too.